kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

     ```
     > **Note:**
     > This will change to the home directory, clone the KAMP repo, create a symbolic link of the repo to your printer's config folder, and create a copy of `KAMP_Settings.cfg` in your config directory, ready to edit.
+    >
+    > It is also possible that with older setups of klipper or moonraker that your config path will be different.
+Be sure to use the correct config path for your machine when making the symbolic link, and when copying `KAMP_Settings.cfg` to your config directory.

-2. Open your `Moonraker.cfg` and add this configuration:
+2. Open your `moonraker.cfg` file and add this configuration:
    ```yaml
    [update_manager Klipper-Adaptive-Meshing-Purging]
     type: git_repo